 Let’s face it, some of you are not going to listen to me and the blinders will go up during the holidays, but the one thing you must continue to do is exercise.
 People tend to stop exercising during the holidays because they are traveling or with family and don’t want to be a bother.
 This is going to make the amount of calories you can ultimately consume much lower because you just aren't burning fuel like you do when you come to the gym 2-4 times per week.
 Why not invite your family to workout with you?
 Find a local gym and get a 2 week pass, most of them will give this out for free or a small fee.
 Get a full body strength training workout in at least 3 times a week, and you will be putting up a good fight against gaining that winter blubber.

 Sometimes you don’t have access to a gym, I understand that.
 This is a great opportunity to try out a new way of working out.
-Why not a bodyweight circuit?
-All you need are some suspension straps or a stable rod to pull against.
+Why not try out a bodyweight circuit?
+All you need are some suspension straps or a stable rope to pull against.
 Though this workout will not increase your strength a ton it will keep you moving and keep those calories burning.

 Here is a sample workout you can try.
 Do this three days per week and add in at least two 30 minute sessions of low intensity cardio to get that metabolism running.
 Invite the family to join you because no one wants to gain that holiday weight and working out with other people is fun.